Giolito earns 11th victory as White Sox beat Twins 4-3

+CHICAGO (AP) — Lucas Giolito was named an All-Star for the first time.
+Then just a few hours later he earned his major league-leading 11th victory.

-CHICAGO (AP) — Lucas Giolito allowed one hit in five innings to earn his major league-leading 11th victory and the Chicago White Sox beat the Minnesota Twins 4-3 on Sunday.
+Giolito allowed one hit in five innings and the Chicago White Sox beat the Minnesota Twins 4-3 on Sunday.

+“Good day, good day,” Giolito said.
+“It’s been a dream of mine to be an MLB All-Star ever since I was a little kid.
+Now it’s happening.
+It’s probably going to take a couple days to sink in for real.”

-Yoán Moncada homered and he and José Abreu had three hits apiece for the White Sox, who won two of three against the AL Central-leading Twins.
+Yoan Moncada homered and he and Jose Abreu had three hits apiece for the White Sox, who won two of three against the AL Central-leading Twins.

 Nelson Cruz homered for the Twins, who had won eight of nine against Chicago.

-Giolito (11-2), a first-time All-Star, struck out four and lowered his ERA to 2.72 before a nearly three-hour rain delay forced his exit.
+Giolito (11-2) struck out four and lowered his ERA to 2.72 before a nearly three-hour rain delay forced his exit.
 Giolito was coming off a loss to the Chicago Cubs and a no-decision against Boston after he went 9-0 in his previous 11 starts.

+“It’s an amazing feeling after the year I had last year, battling back, figuring some things out and pitching like how I know I can pitch,” said Giolito, who was last among qualifying pitchers in the majors with a 6.13 ERA in 2018.

 Moncada hit a two-run home run in the third for his 14th of the season.
-Alex Colomé got four outs to earn his 18th save out of 19 opportunities.
+Alex Colome got four outs to earn his 18th save out of 19 opportunities.

 The White Sox scored two runs on four straight singles in the sixth.

-Cruz smacked a two-run home run to center and pinch-hitter Miguel Sanó singled to cut it to 4-3 in the seventh.
+Cruz smacked a two-run home run to center and pinch-hitter Miguel Sano singled to cut it to 4-3 in the seventh.
 It was Cruz’s third drive in two games and 16th this season.

 Lewis Thorpe (0-1), a 23-year-old left-hander from Melbourne, Australia, made his major league debut for the Twins.
 He allowed two runs and five hits, struck out seven and walked two in five innings.
 Thorpe was 0-1 with a 4.08 ERA in June at Triple-A Rochester.